tribixbite/awesome/README.md

 *   [furkandeveloper/EasyCronJob](https://github.com/furkandeveloper/EasyCronJob) - This repository provides easy cron job to your application on IHostedService.
 *   [MonkeDAO/observer](https://github.com/MonkeDAO/observer) - A command-line tracking tool for Solana-based NFT marketplaces and a metadata scraper for Metaplex protocol.
 *   [Tyrrrz/DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) - Exports Discord chat logs to a file
-*   [JumpmanSr/BailOutMode](https://github.com/JumpmanSr/BailOutMode) - BailOutMode, a Beat Saber mod that automatically switches to no fail instead of ending a song.
-*   [bsmg/ModAssistant](https://github.com/bsmg/ModAssistant) - Simple Beat Saber Mod Installer
-*   [Tichau/FileConverter](https://github.com/Tichau/FileConverter) - File Converter is a very simple tool which allows you to convert and compress files using the context menu in windows explorer.

 ## Svelte